ChrisDuffley/stationPlaylist/readme.md

 * Added a combo box in add-on settings dialog to set which column should be announced when moving through columns vertically.
 * Moved end of track , intro and microphone alarm controls from add-on settings to the new Alarms Center.
 * In Alarms Center, end of track and track intro edit fields are always shown regardless of state of alarm notification checkboxes.
+* Added a command in SPL Assistant to obtain playlist snapshots such as number of tracks, longest track, top artists and so on (F8).
+You can also add a custom command for this feature.
+* Pressing the custom gesture for playlist snapshots command once will let NVDA speak and braile a short snapshot information.
+Pressing the command twice will cause NVDA to open a webpage containing a fuller playlist snapshot information.
+Press escape to close this webpage.
 * Removed Track Dial (NVDA's version of enhanced arrow keys), replaced by Columns explorer and Column Navigator/table navigation commands).
 This affects Studio and Track Tool.
 * After closing Insert Tracks dialog while a library scan is in progress, it is no longer required to press SPL Assistant, Shift+R to monitor scan progress.
 * Improved accuracy of detecting and reporting completion of library scans in Studio 5.10 and later.
 This fixes a problem where library scan monitor will end prematurely when there are more tracks to be scanned, necessitating restarting library scan monitor.